hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 of triggers in Ethereum, and were the first to be implemented.
-As of today we only support un-scoped system-wide triggers with no permission validation. <!-- Q: still true? --> Work is ongoing to make the triggers more safe and reliable, but the process is time-consuming and work-intensive.
+As of today we only support un-scoped system-wide triggers with no permission validation. <!-- Q: still true? --> Work is ongoing to make the triggers safer and more reliable, but the process is time-consuming and work-intensive.

 ::: info